web-platform-tests/wpt/docs/running-tests/from-local-system.md

 - On macOS, open the downloaded file in Font Book (the default application for font files) and then click install.
 - On Linux, copy the file to `~/.local/share/fonts` and then run `fc-cache`.

-### Windows Notes

-Generally Windows Subsystem for Linux will provide the smoothest user experience for running web-platform-tests on Windows.

-The standard Windows shell requires that all `wpt` commands are prefixed by the Python binary i.e. assuming `python` is on your path the server is started using:

-`python wpt serve`

 ## Via the browser